JayLi1209/ns-gym-comp-template/README.md

 uv pip install -e .
 ```

 This installs NS-Gym, Stable-Baselines3, PyTorch, Gymnasium, MuJoCo, and other dependencies.
 Verify with `uv pip list`.
+To install additional dependecies add them with `uv add <package-name>`

 ### Docker